-- The company's financial reporting, including interim reports, the corporate governance report and annual report. - Compliance with the group's internal control and risk management processes and review of the overall risk analysis for the group - both financial risk and operational risk - with well-defined action plans to minimise risk.
-Among others, the following functions also gave presentations/provided information on their work: expansion/construction, security, accounting/tax and H&M's buying department. - The internal pricing model and tax matters.
+- The company's financial reporting, including interim reports, the corporate governance report and annual report. - Compliance with the group's internal control and risk management processes and review of the overall risk analysis for the group both financial risk and operational risk with well-defined action plans to minimise risk.
+Among other things, the work relating to the new General Data Protection Regulation (GDPR) that enters into force in 2018 was discussed. - In addition, the following functions gave presentations/provided

+- information on their work: expansion/construction, security, accounting/tax, production, logistics and IT. - The transfer pricing model and tax matters.
 A status update regarding tax matters is given at each meeting, which is partly related to the OECD's BEPS project that deals with, among other things, how and where profits in multinational companies are to be taxed. - In addition, customs matters were discussed in view of the fact that this is becoming an increasingly pressing matter for multinationals due to increased protectionism in certain countries. - EY informed the committee of the audit plan, the scope of the audit and the results of scrutiny carried out. - In addition, EY provided information on current regulatory developments in the areas of accounting and auditing. - Review of the auditors' independence and impartiality.
 The auditing committee finds that it is clear which assignments EY takes on in addition to auditing and sees no reason to question the accounting firm's impartiality.
 A process has been established for non-auditing services to be approved in advance.
 H&M also uses consulting services from other accounting firms and tax advisors.